 P.S.
 If your family can polish this off in a day or two, feel free to literally make this an Easter “Egg” Bread.
 Just tuck some hard boiled, colored Easter eggs into the dough after it’s braided.
 Let the dough rise and bake as directed.
 If the shells happen to crack, just call it a rustic loaf—that excuse works every time!

 Frequently Asked Questions

 Easter Breads are filled with symbols.
 The ring of bread resembles the crown of thorns Jesus wore at his crucifixion.
 Plus the three braids each resemble part of the Holy Trinity, the Father, Son, and Holy Spirit.

-Different cultures have their own versions of sweetened, leavened breads to celebrate Easter.
+Different cultures have their own versions of sweetened, leavened bread to celebrate Easter.
 The Russian Paska, is also popular in the Ukraine, is a sweet, molded yeast bread.
 The Koach is a Czech bread made for holidays, with 3 stacked rings to represent the Holy Trinity.
-Plus, the Scandinavians, also have a braided bread, like this Finnish Pulla, that's perfect for Easter.
+Plus, the Scandinavians, also have a braided bread, like Finnish Pulla, that's perfect for Easter.

 - Italian Easter Bread from A Family Feast